PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ### set -u/ Set-StrictMode

-In the example below, `set -u` is equivalent to `Set-StrictMode -Version 2.0`.
+In the example below, `set -u` behavior of `bash` is shown followed by the proposed behavior for PowerShell.

 ```bash
 #!/bin/bash